-Because genetically modified crops have been sown prior to 1997, the gene pool of other similar species has also been contaminated with GM genetics.
-For instance Canola/rape crops have cross pollinated with wild mustard plants.
+Because genetically modified crops have been sown before 1997, the gene pool of other similar species has also been contaminated with GM genetics.
+For instance, Canola/rape crops have cross pollinated with wild mustard plants.
 Once the genetics have escaped it is impossible to take them back.

 Monsanto has become the Icon in the war against GM food, but they are not the only player

 And be aware that Monsanto is not the only patent owner of genetically modified food.
 While Monsanto has been painted as the only villain, other corporations are also in the genetic modification game, including Microsoft, a heavy supporter of GM food, Syngenta, another GM patent holder, and several pharmaceutical companies that have plant patents for GM plants that are growing drugs that can later be extracted.

 Worldwide free showing of Genetic Roulette on June 15th

 For more information on Genetically Modified Foods watch the video “Genetic Roulette” – there will be a worldwide free online showing on June 15th.
 Check out the website: www.responsibletechnology.org for viewing.